 What is the Expiration Date?

-The expiration date, in derivatives trading, refers to the date in which options or futures contracts expire.
+The expiration date, in derivatives trading, refers to the date on which options or futures contracts expire.
 In other words, the expiration date is the last day that a derivative contract is valid.
 On the date of expiration, the derivative contract is settled between the buyer and seller.

 What are Derivatives?